Azerbaijan – West – Ganja-Qazakh, Shaki-Zaqatala – November 23-24, 2019

 In 1776, two minarets were attached to the mosque and are now part of a separate elaborate brick building (the original mosque?).
 They have unusual wrought iron tops and one is leaning.
 The mosque was built of red brick, which was traditional for Ganja.
 A madrasah functioned at the mosque for a long time, where the eminent Azerbaijani poet and scientist Mirza Shafi Vazeh taught.

-In 2008, it was totally reconstructed.
+In 2008, it was reconstructed.
 Old Russian bonds put into an envelope had been found during the reconstruction.
-This finding helped to draw out a conclusion that the last construction works had been held in 1910, but not in the end of the 18th century, during the Javad Khan’s reign, as it was considered earlier.
+This finding helped to conclude that the last construction works had been in 1910, not at the end of the 18th century, during the Javad Khan’s reign, as it was considered earlier.

 The main building is one large square covered by a huge single dome with a band of Koranic script.
 The few stained glass windows are lovely.